Meet Our Experts

 Khaila Mickens

-Research Assistant
+Research Associate

 Khaila Mickens is a former educator with a lifelong commitment to using learning and storytelling to advance social justice.
-Joining the team as a research assistant, she is particularly passionate about uplifting the voices and experiences of Black girls, women, and nonbinary femmes, who are often silenced while bearing the heaviest burdens in their families, workplaces, and broader society.
+Joining the team as a research associate, she is particularly passionate about uplifting the voices and experiences of Black girls, women, and nonbinary femmes, who are often silenced while bearing the heaviest burdens in their families, workplaces, and broader society.
 She holds a B.S. in social analysis and research from Brown University and has experience employing quantitative and qualitative methods to evaluate education policy and investigate research questions around race, gender, and sexuality.

 Tenaj Moody-Perry